 The Indiana Pacers, who may very well have ended up winning a title that year, never really recovered.
 They finished the season 44-38 and lost to the Pistons in the playoffs again.
 The Pistons went all the way to the NBA Finals but lost to the San Antonio Spurs.
 Detroit made the playoffs four straight years after that.

 Many Indiana players felt like their shot at a championship had passed by them, especially after nearly advancing to the NBA Finals the previous year.

 “We would have won a championship that year, man.
 We had the best team, best young team,” Jackson told Grantland.
 “We had a Hall of Famer in Reggie Miller.
 We had every piece to the puzzle, great coaches, great team, great owner, great general manager.
 And everything was working.
 So I think a lot of guys are still bitter, like, “Dang, that was my chance to win a championship and Ron was real selfish to do that.”

-When Artest returned from suspension in 2006, he demanded to be traded.
+When Artest returned from remainder of the season suspension in 2006, he demanded to be traded.
 That left a sour taste in the mouths of the many teammates who fought alongside him that dreadful night in Auburn Hills.